blueinkhq/blueink-client-js/README.md

 			email_message: "This is your first bundle.",
 		});

-		// Adding a new document is easy with addDocument method const docKey = bundleHelper.addDocument({
+		// Adding a new document is easy with addDocument* method const docKey = bundleHelper.addDocumentByPath("path-to-your-file.pdf", {
+			key: "DOC-1", // key will be generated automatically if not provided });

+		/* Adding a new document url
+		const docKey = bundleHelper.addDocumentByUrl("url-to-pdf-file", {
+			key: "DOC-1", // key will be generated automatically if not provided });
+		*/

+		/* Adding a new document file
+		const docKey = bundleHelper.addDocumentByFile(file, {
-			key: "DOC-1", // key will be generated automatically if not provided
+			key: "DOC-1", // key will be generated automatically if not provided });
-			file_path: "path-to-your-file.pdf",
-			// or
-			// file_url: 'some-url.pdf'
-		});
+		*/

 		// Add a new signer to your bundle const signerKey = bundleHelper.addSigner({